JohnMichaelProductions/X-Engine/WeeklyNewsletter.md

 # X-Engine Weekly Newsletter

+### Week 4: March 16th, 2020 - March 22th, 2020
+This week I was mostly working on understanding OpenGL and building the renderer with that knowledge, this week I got a lot of X-Engine organized but I also got basic rendering features finished, like context and the abstraction layer.
+I don't know what will be in store for this week since I'll be busy a lot and won't be able to work on X-Engine as much, I want to aim for at least one thing done everyday, so that'll at least happen.

+With that in mind I want to finish a basic version of the renderer, one that is complete and can be used, obviously I'll have to make improvements to it in the future.
+So the renderer will be prety much finished by the end of the week I'm hoping.
+That's pretty much all I have to say for this week I'm hoping next week will be more eventful.

 ### Week 3: March 9th, 2020 - March 15th, 2020
 This third week I got to finish setting up the basic fundamentals of the core of X-Engine, I'm still having some issues with the premake files though, and I'm planning to finish that monday and release a build of the engine through github.
 The features that I got done this week to finish the project set-up were input polling, mouse and key codes, adding a math library, and getting docking and viewports to work with ImGui.